 With three climatic zones and nearly two million plants, Eden never fails to provide anything less than a jaw-dropping horticultural extravaganza throughout the year.

-Our expert horticulturist, Shirley Walker, has these suggestions of what to spot at Eden this spring.
+Our expert horticulturist, Shirley Walker, has these suggestions of what to spot at Eden this summer.

 - It's harvest time across the site, with displays of fruit and vegetables.
 Find out about our Harvest Festival.